Cucumis dipsaceus: Morphology

 The stems of C. dipsaceus grow several meters long with a climbing habit and are covered with tiny hairs (Lata and Mittal).
 The stems are quadrangular like those of the mint family and are hispid and weak (Geethakumary et al).
-It can also be found growing procumbant and trailing along the ground without growing further roots along the nodes.
+It can also be found growing procumbent and trailing along the ground without growing further roots along the nodes.

 The leaves are pubescent, cordate, and have a circular shape (Geethakumary et al).
 They are trilobed and notched at the base where the leaf connects to the petiole which gives the leaf a “heart” shape in appearance (Lata and Mittal).
-The leaves grow 2-8cm long and 3-9cm wide with hairs covering both sides of the leaf surfaces (Geethakumary et al).
+The leaves grow 2–8 cm long and 3–9 cm wide with hairs covering both sides of the leaf surfaces (Geethakumary et al).

-The petiole ranges from 2-10cm long and is also covered in tiny hairs (Lata and Mittal).
+The petiole ranges from 2–10 cm long and is also covered in tiny hairs (Lata and Mittal).

 The seeds resemble those of other fruits in the cucumber family having an elongated football shape and are pointed at both ends.
 The coloration of the seeds are a caramel brown when dry which can be compared to that of the European cucumber, C. sativus, which remains smooth and pale tan in color (Lata and Mittal).

 C. dipsaceus, like many species in the cucumber family, do not bend dramatically at the nodes and are not considered geniculate.
-Internode spacing ranges from 2-6cm long (Lata and Mittal).
+Internode spacing ranges from 2–6 cm long (Lata and Mittal).

 The roots of C. dipsaceus do not form tubers.
 The roots do not harden nor do they develop a woody outer layer (Lata and Mittal).

 Flowers and fruit

 The inflorescence of C. dipsaceus is monoecious and unisexual with each plant having separate male and female flowers.
-The male flowers range from 1-1.2 x 2-2.5cm, are “corolla yellow,” and have three stamens with 2mm long anthers.
-Female flowers range from 2-2.3 x 2-2.2cm, are also “corolla yellow”, and have three-lobed stigmas.
+The male flowers range from 1-1.2 x 2-2.5 cm, are “corolla yellow,” and have three stamens with 2mm long anthers.
+Female flowers range from 2-2.3 x 2-2.2 cm, are also “corolla yellow”, and have three-lobed stigmas.
 Both the male and female flower sexes do not have bracts.
 Flowering occurs from September to November with subsequent fruiting in its native range.